RyanSR71/GWCorrect/docs/source/wfu/parameterization/uncertainties_from_parameterization.rst

    array of the mean phase differences as a function of frequency
 phase_uncertainty: numpy.ndarray
    array of the stand deviation of the phase differences across frequency
+frequency_grid: numpy.ndarray
+   array of frequencies (dimensionless or SI) that corresponds to the other output quantities